Disaster Resilient Homes & Buildings

 Nudura ICF Safe Room

 According to FEMA, having a safe room can provide "near-absolute protection" from injury or death caused by extreme winds.
-This safety feature is accessible by building a safe room, storm shelter or entire safe home with Nudura Insulated Concrete Forms.
+You can achieve this safety feature by building a safe room, storm shelter or entire structure with Insulated Concrete Forms and Nudura Deck.

 Learn More About ICF Safe Rooms